SuperOfficeDocs/superoffice-docs/docs/database/company-and-contact/putting-together-a-company.md

 ```

 > [!NOTE]
-> These are many to one relations, so you can still pick up more than one phone number per owner.
+> These are many-to-one relationships, so you can still pick up more than one phone number per owner.
 Phone numbers are further sorted by rank.
-For addresses this is a theoretical proposition.
+For addresses, this is a theoretical proposition.
 The CRM client will not define more than one address per type for each owner.

 ## Email and URL